Coat of arms of Mauritius: Fourth Quarter (bottom right)

 Shows a silver pile (argent) issuing upward from the base of a blue (azure) field, topped with a silver mullet (a five-pointed star).
-This composition represents Mauritius’s guiding role as a navigational and geographic beacon, frequently referred to as the “Star of the Indian Ocean” due to its prominent location along historic sea routes.
+This composition represents Mauritius's guiding role as a navigational and geographic beacon, frequently referred to as the “Star of the Indian Ocean” due to its prominent location along historic sea routes.

 Supporters

-Dexter (right side of the shield)
+Dexter (left side of the shield)

 A dodo (Raphus cucullatus) depicted per bend sinister embattled in gules (red) and argent (silver).
-This bird, once endemic to Mauritius and extinct since the late 17th century, symbolizes the fragility of unique island species and the importance of conservation efforts.
+This bird, once endemic to Mauritius and extinct since the late 17th century, symbolizes the fragility of unique island species and the importance of conservation effort.

-Sinister (left side of the shield)
+Sinister (right side of the shield)

 A sambar deer (Rusa unicolor), shown per bend embattled in argent and gules, represents the extant wildlife of Mauritius.
 As an introduced species, it acknowledges the island's ecological evolution and biodiversity which is distinct from its original fauna.

 Both supporters each hold a sugar cane stalk proper, reflecting the historical and economic significance of sugar cultivation in Mauritius.

 Motto

 The national motto of Mauritius appears on a scroll below the shield and supporters:

 "Stella Clavisque Maris Indici", a Latin phrase that translates to "Star and Key of the Indian Ocean."

 The motto reinforces the visual symbolism found in the fourth and third quarters of the shield, the mullet (star) and the key and underscores Mauritius's geopolitical importance as a historical hub in Indian Ocean trade routes.

-This phrase has also influenced the naming of the Order of the Star and Key of the Indian Ocean (GCSK), Mauritius’s highest civilian honor, instituted in 1992.
+This phrase has also influenced the naming of the Order of the Star and Key of the Indian Ocean (GCSK), Mauritius's highest civilian honor, instituted in 1992.